- Allergic Living - http://allergicliving.com -

 Part of allergic rhinitis’s profile problem is that Canada has no broad national strategy to bring it into the spotlight, says Dr. Harold Kim, an allergist in Kitchener, Ontario, who holds academic appointments at McMaster University and the University of Western Ontario.
 He says family doctors search for symptoms of breast cancer, cardiac disease, high blood pressure and cholesterol, but most physicians, except for allergists, do not commonly ask about allergy symptoms.
 “In my experience, patients must be proactive and request an allergy assessment,” he says.

 Kim is hopeful this could change with the publication in the Canadian Journal of Otolaryngology in April 2007 of “excellent guidelines” for doctors to diagnose and treat allergic rhinitis.
-Getting the guidelines put into practice, however, has gone slower than expected: “The problems of implementing revolve around issues of how to change human behaviour,” he explains.
+Getting the guidelines put into practice, however, has gone slower than expected: “The problems of implementing revolve around issues of how to change human behavior,” he explains.
 “It is not easy.”
 Having helped to produce the protocols, Kim’s priorities are to have them modified for patients, and to get the word out to doctors and patients alike.

 At Work, But Not All There